grsouth/startup/README.md

 ## CSS Deliverable

 I fleshed out my desired structure of the dashboard and made it kind of pretty.
 The elements of the dashboard are now organized into a nice responsive flex grid.
 The HTML was updated to give class attributes to all of the major elements.
 I was able to experiement with fonts and colors, including using google fonts.
 The dashboard elements now look like "tiles" in a grid, instead of a pure html list.

+## React Prep 1

+Restructured the project into a React-friendly layout: static assets now live under `public/`, while page markup and styles are in `src/` ahead of conversion to components.
+Added a root `index.html` that will host the future React bundle while the existing login experience lives at `public/login.html`.